Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional implementation and computational settings

 \subsubsection{Details for CDVAE}

-Following the original CDVAE paper and its official implementation\footnote{\url{https://github.com/txie-93/cdvae}}, we jointly trained the generative model and property predictors for each dataset.
+Following the original CDVAE paper and its official implementation, we jointly trained the generative model and property predictors for each dataset.
 Following the training conditions of ALIGNN and Crystalformer, we trained our model using 60,000 data points sampled from the MEGNet dataset.
 We tuned the hyperparameters, including the learning rate for training the generative model and predictors, by selecting from the range $1 \times 10^{-5}$ to $1 \times 10^{-3}$ based on validation loss.
-As a result, the learning rates selected for the experiments in Section~\ref{section__rare_experiment}, Section~\ref{section:perov_experiments}, and Section~\ref{section:huge_perov_experiments} were $1 \times 10^{-3}$, $1 \times 10^{-3}$, and $1 \times 10^{-4}$, respectively.
+As a result, the learning rates selected for the experiments in SI section~\ref{appendix__section__rare_experiment}, unit cell in Section~\ref{sec__perov_experiments}, $3\times3\times3$-size in Section~\ref{sec__perov_experiments} were $1 \times 10^{-3}$, $1 \times 10^{-3}$, and $1 \times 10^{-4}$, respectively.